Stay up to date with new components!

 50 1000

 If you don’t specify height and width for your board, the element will take the height and width of the first message inside of it.
-If you later change out the message, it will be truncated to fit.
+If you later change out the message, it will be truncated to fit in the same grid.
 The first demo gets around this by creating a new element when the text doesn’t fit.

 Internationalization